 Putting together an RFQ or even earnestly exploring automation, is a job unto itself.
 It can be difficult to know what an automation integrator may need to start the process.
-Providing the right information helps develop a quote package that takes everything into account and minimizing surprises in the design and installation of automation cells.
+Providing the right information helps develop a quote package that takes everything into account and minimizes surprises in the design and installation of automation cells.
 Not providing important details could lead to delays in developing the system or extensively reworking systems after installation on the production floor.

 The most useful details are ones that manufacturing engineers and managers may already have and don’t require virtually any knowledge of automation or robotics.
 These details all come from how the current production process works and the performance metrics the facility needs to achieve with new automation systems.